 The craft in question is a Chestnut brand Prospector with v-stern.
-It is 18 feet long, and has a transom that could host a 3hp outboard if required.
+It is a super-wide 16 feet feet long, and has a transom that could host a 3hp outboard if required.

 Our grandchildren call it the Pickle, because it’s green.
 The Pickle is the last of three canoes which my late father-in-law bestowed upon his three daughters, fulfilling a wish that spanned over half a century.

 Chestnut Canoes were an iconic boat company headquartered in Fredericton, New Brunswick.
 It went under in 1979, victim of changing tastes.

 The class of canoe is cedar-canvas.
 That is, a cedar rib and plank hull, over which canvas is stretched and bound into place.
 You will find modern canoes made out of fiber glass, and the truly exotic craft are made from pure cedar strip.
 Last summer we lifted a carbon-fiber canoe with two fingers.
 It weighed 14 pounds.

 In the heyday of cedar-canvas canoes, it was common that most cottages in eastern Canada had a canoe, or were in sight of one off their front dock.

 Truly a Canadian legacy, the canoe today is still seen on the tops of vacationers’ cars speeding along the highways all summer long.
 But more often, you will see kayaks.
 Hard fiberglass, ultra light, in hues of red and yellow.

 When not on the road, or in the water, canoes are habitually found in the rafters of boathouses and garages, nation-wide.
 Which is where we have two, right now.